 Causes also differ by region, and seasonal allergic rhinitis is occasionally caused by airborne fungal (mold) spores.

-Perennial rhinitis is caused by year-round exposure to indoor inhaled allergens (eg, dust mites, cockroaches, animal dander) or by strong reactivity to plant pollens in sequential seasons.
+Perennial rhinitis is caused by year-round exposure to indoor inhaled allergens (eg, dust mite feces, cockroaches, animal dander) or by strong reactivity to plant pollens in sequential seasons.

 Allergic rhinitis and asthma frequently coexist; whether rhinitis and asthma result from the same allergic process (one-airway hypothesis) or rhinitis is a discrete asthma trigger is unclear.

-The numerous nonallergic forms of perennial rhinitis include infectious, vasomotor, drug-induced (eg, aspirin- or NSAID-induced), and atrophic rhinitis (see Rhinitis).
+The numerous nonallergic forms of perennial rhinitis include infectious, vasomotor, drug-induced (eg, aspirin- or NSAID-induced), and atrophic rhinitis.

 Patients have itching (in the nose, eyes, or mouth), sneezing, rhinorrhea, and nasal and sinus obstruction.
 Sinus obstruction may cause frontal headaches; sinusitis is a frequent complication.
 Coughing and wheezing may also occur, especially if asthma is also present.